finos/FDC3/docs/api/spec.md

 Desktop Agents expose an FDC3 standard API to applications they have launched.
 When an App is launched by a Desktop Agent and is given access to the Agent's API to interoperate, it is running in that Desktop Agent's *context*.

+#### Desktop Agent Implementation
+The FDC3 API specification consists of interfaces.
+It is expected that each Desktop Agent will implement these interfaces.
+A typical implemention would provide instantiable classes for the following interfaces:

+- `DesktopAgent`
+- `Channel`
+- `Listener`

+Other interfaces defined in the spec are not critical to define as concrete types.
+Rather, the Desktop Agent should expect to have objects of the interface shape passed into or out of their library.
+These interfaces include:

+- `Context`
+- `AppIntent`
+- `IntentResolution`
+- `AppMetadata`
+- `IntentMetadata`
+- `DisplayMetadata`

 #### API Access
 The FDC3 API can be made available to an application through a number of different methods.
 In the case of web applications, a Desktop Agent SHOULD provide the FDC3 API via a global accessible as _window.fdc3_.
 Implementors MAY additionally make the API available through modules, imports, or other means.